-Generated electric current is registered as a voltage drop over a 10 Ω resistor; therefore, the measured current does not correspond to a real short-circuit condition.
+The generated electric current is registered as a voltage drop over a 10-Ω resistor; therefore, the measured current does not fully correspond to the ‘real’ short-circuit condition.
 However, the value of the resistance is in the same order as the internal resistance of the laminate.

-Similarly to the material Type I, the transient course of current in the case of material Type II is characterized by decay to zero, as depicted in Figure 17A.
-The gold current collector on the material Type II reduces the time needed for discharge of the electric charge generated by bending by a factor of 10 – from 100 to 10 s.
+Similarly to the material Type I, the transient course of current in the case of the IEAP Type II is characterized by a decay to zero, as depicted in Figure 18A.
+The gold current collector on the IEAP Type II reduces the time needed to discharge the electric charge generated by bending by a factor of 10 – from 100 to 10 s.